rpaskalev/terraform-class-files/README.md

-# terraform-class-files
+Ths repository contains our class terraform code.
-Contains Ziyotek class terraform code
+As we learn new things, th erepository code will grow.